 Miss Celia’s teaching is innovative and built on research.
 Her classes and workshops are up to date with new teaching, child understanding and the art world.

-The children respond well to Miss Celia as she is already a well-known member of the Chiswick community.
+The children respond well to Miss Celia as she is already a well-known member of the Southfield area community.

 @artwithlittlepics is available on Friday’s to come into school to run 6 weeks courses and One off specialist classes in Primary Schools for year 1 – 6.